Murli0399/Java_Interview_Question/README.md

 We have lots of Java questions and detailed answers.
 And this repo was specially created for Interview purposes.
 If you need to crack any Java-based interview so you can read this question &amp; answer

-### Miscellaneous topics

-- 116 .
-What are asserts used for?
-- 117 .
-When should asserts be used?

-- 125 .
-What is tokenizing?
-- 126 .
-Can you give an example of tokenizing?

 ### Collections
 - 134 .
 Why do we need collections in Java?
 - 135 .
 What are the important interfaces in the collection hierarchy?